SrNetoChan/srnetochan.github.io/content/posts/tutorials/2019-09-30-norma-cartografica-no-qgis-alterar-formularios-de-edicao-com-pyqgis.markdown

 ## Set fields with DateTime widget

 The date fields are configured automatically, but the default widget setting only outputs the date, and not date-time, as the rules required.
+Besides, for my use case the date field can be automatically filled by usint the current time.

 I started by setting a field in a layer exactly how I wanted, then I tried to figure out how those setting were saved in PyQGIS using the Python console: